Tones

 Glottal stop

-The glottal stop, denoted by the symbol ʔ in IPA, is the sound produced by obstructing airflow in the vocal tract.
+The glottal stop, denoted by the letter ʔ in IPA, is the sound produced by obstructing airflow in the vocal tract.
 In layman’s terms, it can be understood as the little pause between the vowel sounds in “uh-oh”, or the sound of the t in “butter” (“bu’er”) pronounced with the Cockney accent.

 Fifth tone